HRZaheri/DeepRL-UCB2017-Homework/hw2/report.md

 _Author_     Kay Ke
 _Email_      kayke@uw.edu
-_Update_    Sep 24, 2017.
+_Update_    Sep 26, 2017.

 ## Summary

-For this homework, I have completed implementing policy gradient for both discrete and continuous action spaces, implementing reward to go (discount reward by current timestep instead of the begining of the trajectory), implementing advantage normalization, implementing baseline and $\text{GAE-}\lambda$ advantage estimation.
+For this homework, I have completed implementing policy gradient for both discrete and continuous action spaces, implementing reward to go (discount reward by current timestep instead of the begining of the trajectory), implementing advantage normalization and implementing neural network baseline (set baseline to predictions of NN rather than mean of sampled trajectory).
 I have shown that the algorithm could converge to the optimal score of 200 in CartPole game.
 I compared the performances for CartPole game using different parameters including network sizes, batches size, turning on/off reward to go and advantage normalization.
 I have shown that the algorithm could converge to the optimal score of 1000 in the InvertedPendulum game (1D, continuous action space) in 100 iterations, and could achieve an average score > 150 in 100 iterations for HalfCheetah game.

 ## Answers